Luligu/matterbridge/README.md

 Follow these steps to install Matterbridge:

-on Windows
+on Windows:
 ``` powershell
 npm install -g matterbridge
 ```

-on Linux (you need the necessary permissions)
+on Linux (you need the necessary permissions):
 ``` bash
 sudo npm install -g matterbridge
 ```